 Drivers are encouraged to set up their radio station favorites while the vehicle is in PARK (P).
 Tune to your favorite stations using the presets, favorites button, and steering wheel controls if the vehicle has this feature.
-See Defensive Driving on page 276.
-FAV (Favorites): A maximum of 36 stations can be programmed as favorites using the six pushbuttons positioned below the radio station frequency labels and by using the radio favorites page button (FAV button).
-Press the FAV button to go through up to six pages of favorites, each having six favorite stations available per page.
-Each page of favorites can contain any combination of AM, FM, or XMTM (if equipped) stations.
+See Defensive Driving on page 4-2.

+If your vehicle has XM[TM] and has a FAV button, a maximum of 36 stations can be programmed as favorites using the six pushbuttons positioned below the radio station frequency labels and by using the radio favorites page button (FAV button).

+FAV (Favorites): Press to go through up to six pages of favorites, each having six favorite stations available per page.
+Each page of favorites can contain any combination of AM, FM, or XM[TM] (if equipped) stations.
 To store a station as a favorite, perform the following steps:

 - 1. Tune to the desired radio station. - 2.
-Press the FAV button to display the page where you want the station stored. - 3.
-Press and hold one of the six pushbuttons until a beep sounds.
-Whenever that pushbutton is pressed and released, the station that was set, returns. - 4.
+Press the FAV button to display the page where you want the station stored. - Press and hold one of the six pushbuttons until a beep sounds.
+When that pushbutton is pressed and released, the station that was set, returns. - 4.
 Repeat the steps for each pushbutton radio station you want stored as a favorite.